 We have taken the mystery and made it mundane by reducing the prophetic possibilities of God’s Logos into a single interpretation, methodology, hermeneutic, experience all while eyeing with suspicion and fear anything foreign to us.
 We have taken the holy, the set apart, and profaned it by making it common and homogeneous.

 Except we actually haven’t.
 There are a wealth of interpretations, methodologies, hermeneutics, and experiences that make up the Great Tradition.
-But rather than explore and engage them, we have pitched our tents on the first chunk of land we found and waged holy war against everything outside our camp (just look at the way some evangelical leaders sling the word “heretic” like they’re some weird Reformed Robin Hood).
+But rather than explore and engage them, we have pitched our tents on the first chunk of land we found and waged holy war against everything outside our camp.
 What a sad way to pursue and celebrate the mysteries of God, and the redemption and restoration of all things that Christ invites us to participate in.
 The things of God are not things we understand once for all time – they are bigger than what a single mind can ever fully comprehend.
 And the mystery, as Richard Rohr says in The Divine Dance “isn’t something that you cannot understand – it is something that you can endlessly understand!”

 More Than Real